CozartKevin/CozartKevin/README.md

 # Kevin Cozart - Software Engineer & Audio Enthusiast

-👋 Hello!
+🎶 Heya!
 I'm Kevin Cozart, a Software Engineer and USMC Veteran, passionate about C++ development and audio engineering.

 Welcome to my coding and audio adventures!

 ## 🚀 What I Do